 The Semiconductor Nanophotonics lab at the Eindhoven University of Technology (The Netherlands) has an open PhD student position on nanophotonic lab-on-fiber sensing.

 Background: Lab-on-fiber sensing

 Optical fibers carry optical signals over large distances and are widely used for communications.
-They are also increasingly used for sensing, as they allow gathering information from environments which are far or hard to reach (from arteries to oil pipelines).
+They are also increasingly used for sensing, as they allow gathering information from environments which are far or hard to reach (from arteries to dikes).
 Fiber sensors are compact, minimally-invasive and potentially inexpensive.
 However, the applications have so far mostly be limited to temperature and pressure/strain sensing.
 By building a sensor on the tip of the fiber and properly functionalizing it, it is in principle possible to sense all physical, chemical and biological properties of the environment, turning the fiber into a powerful sensing instrument.
 This “lab-on-fiber” technology has so far been hampered by the difficulty of realizing the sensors on the tiny fiber tips.
-Our group has recently demonstrated a method to fabricate sensors on a semiconductor wafer and transfer them to a fiber tip.
-This allows harnessing the power of nanophotonics to build complex sensing structures on fiber tips and opens the way to a new generation of fiber sensors.
+Our group has recently demonstrated a method to fabricate sensors and photonic circuits on a semiconductor wafer and transfer them to a fiber tip.
+This allows harnessing the power of integrated photonics to build complex sensing structures on fiber tips and opens the way to a new generation of fiber sensors.

 We welcome applications from candidates with a Master degree in physics or electrical engineering and with a background in optics or photonics.
-Candidates must show interest in experimental physics and demonstrate the drive and capacity to tackle different aspects of a complex problem while working in a team.
+Candidates must show interest in experimental physics and demonstrate the drive and capacity to independently tackle different aspects of a problem while working in a team.